 Optimum insulation can help to:

 Premium ROCKWOOL stone wool floor insulation does this over the lifespan of a building – without deteriorating in performance.

-For timber floors the non-combustible properties of our stone wool product range helps to increase fire protection levels.
-6
+For wooden floors meanwhile, the non-combustible properties of our stone wool product range help to increase fire safety levels.5